Future Ready: 2020-2024

 By advancing a compelling narrative that showcases our region’s unique advantage, and carefully differentiating our region from others to strategic audiences, we will increase awareness of the region more broadly and identify new opportunities to attract more visitors, investment and jobs.

-Drawing on insights generated by detailed marketing research already underway, create a Pride-of-Place and Place-Making Strategy to help define a crisp, clear value proposition for the region that will resonate with all key audiences.
+Create a Pride-of-Place and Place-Making Strategy to help define a crisp, clear value proposition for the region that will resonate with key audiences.

-Tell our story to the world, by delivering the multi-year, multi-media marketing strategy to targeted audiences to help us reach and engage audiences who will help us grow tourism, attract a talented worker pool and generate new business activity and investment.
+Tell our story by delivering the multi-year, multi-media marketing strategy to targeted markets to help us reach and engage audiences who will help us grow tourism, attract a talented worker pool and generate new business activity and investment.

 Develop a Strategic Ambassador Program – including a list of supportive influencers, key messages and collateral marketing materials – to expand our storytelling reach to new and larger audiences.

-Leverage our partnerships to greater effect by enhancing our External Communications Strategy with key stakeholders, providing them with the support they need so that they may help support our communications and marketing.
+Identify and leverage strategic partnerships to greater effect by enhancing our External Communications Strategy with key stakeholders,

-Develop a multi-year Earned Media Strategy in order to leverage the benefit of third-party endorsements delivered through positive stories about our region in media outlets across Canada and beyond.
+Develop a multi-year Earned Media Strategy in order to leverage the benefit of third-party endorsements delivered through positive stories about our region in media outlets, locally, across Canada and beyond.

 Leverage the Region’s Mix of Rural and Urban Assets and Business

-Peterborough & the Kawarthas is unique in that it has a perfect blend of rural and urban assets, providing all the amenities of an urban center and having direct access to the countryside and cottage country.
-Synergy between the urban and rural economies is our unique selling proposition and competitive advantage.
-Our diverse business sector provides a wide range of opportunities for growth, but it also requires Peterborough & the Kawarthas Economic Development to make strategic choices as it develops its business plan for supports and services that will have the greatest impact.
+Fostering synergy between the urban and rural economies is the competitive advantage of Peterborough and the Kawarthas.
+Our region is unique in that it has a perfect blend of rural and urban assets, providing all the amenities of an urban center and having direct access to the countryside and cottage country.
+Our diverse business sector provides a wide range of opportunities for growth, but it also requires Peterborough & the Kawarthas Economic Development to make strategic choices as it develops its business plan for supports and services that will benefit most people.

 Develop customized strategies to increase growth in each targeted sector, including Industry 4.0, Aerospace, Agriculture, Cleantech and Tourism.
-An inventory of assets, a gap and economic impact analysis, and a growth plan will be developed for each sector, while opportunities for new synergies would be explored as well.
+An inventory of assets, a gap and economic impact analysis, supply chain development and a growth plan will be developed for each sector, while opportunities for new synergies and investments would be explored as well.

 Build A Job-Ready, Highly Skilled and Innovative Workforce of the Future

-Work with post-secondary institutions and employers to create a strategy to make staying in Peterborough and Kawarthas attractive to students and recent graduates, and to create tools to repatriate graduates back to the region, which will already be familiar to them.
+Work with post-secondary institutions and employers to create a strategy to make staying in Peterborough and Kawarthas attractive to students and recent graduates, and to create tools to repatriate graduates back to the region.

-Be a recognized leader in sustainable innovation and education by leveraging our partnerships with Fleming College, Trent University, Cleantech Commons, the Centre for Advancement of Water and Wastewater Technologies and the Sustainable Peterborough organization.
+Be a recognized leader in sustainable innovation and education by leveraging our partnerships with Fleming College, Trent University and dynamic local businesses to attract workers, students, companies in each key sector.